adityasaha39/coursejam/README.md

 ## 🚀 About Me
-I am final student from National Institute Of Technology, Agartala
+I am final year UG student from National Institute Of Technology, Agartala